Skip to main content

 WELCOMING STATEMENT

 St. James is an affirming and inclusive parish celebrating life through worship, love, and service to welcome all just as created by God.
-We strive for justice and peace among all people, and we respect the dignity of every human being.

 Wherever you are in your spiritual journey you are welcome at St. James.
 Whether you are single, married, divorced, separated, or partnered, regardless of age, race, ethnicity, culture, gender, gender identity or gender expression, sexual orientation, world view, or economic condition, our welcome knows no boundary.